 -Slowly cut carbs.
 Don’t try to do it all at once.
 Start with the basics, bread, pasta, sugar.
 Eat mostly from the veggies and meat/fish sections of your supermarket.

--We recommend to low carb for a week or so and then Keto, so 50g and under.
-And then 20 g and under, unless you want to follow a Low Carb Way of eating and stay there.
-That gets your body and your head used to the fact that your diet is changing.
+-We recommend to low carb (50g and under) for a week or so and then Keto (20 g and under), unless you want to follow a low carb way of eating and stay there.
+Easing in gets your body and your head used to the fact that your diet is changing.

-There are many different beliefs on how to Keto properly.
+There are many beliefs on how to keto properly.
 Keto means something different to most people.
 Our version of Keto is the standard accepted Keto and is as follows –

 In the Keto world some count total carbs and other count net.